Creating an analysis for senders of halt in GT packages

 This page describes a step-by-step analysis for finding senders of halt within GT packages.

-The constraint GtSendersOfHaltSelectorsInGtPackagesConstraint GtPharoConstraint subclass: #GtSendersOfHaltSelectorsInGtPackagesConstraint instanceVariableNames: '' classVariableNames: '' package: 'GToolkit-Constraints' implements this check.
+The constraint GtSendersOfHaltSelectorsInGtPackagesConstraint GtPharoConstraint subclass: #GtSendersOfHaltSelectorsInGtPackagesConstraint uses: TGtTargetPackagesForConstraint instanceVariableNames: '' classVariableNames: '' package: 'GToolkit-Constraints' implements this check.

-We can start with a first search to get an ide of how many halts are there
+We can start with a search to get an idea of how many halts there are:

 #halt gtSenders

 There are multiple ways to do a halt.
-We want to search for all those selectors.
+We want to search for all relevant selectors.

 haltSelectors := #(#halt #halt: #haltIf: #haltOnce #haltIfNil #haltOnCount:).